org-arl/fjage/src/sphinx/quickstart.rst

       jline-2.10.jar
     etc/
       initrc.groovy
-      logging.properties

-..    cloning-1.9.0.jar
-..    objenesis-1.2.jar

 .. note:: The `build/libs` folder contains all the necessary libraries.
-The `etc` folder contains startup files. `initrc.groovy` in the initialization script where you create your agents and configure them. `logging.properties` is a standard `Java logging <http://docs.oracle.com/javase/7/docs/technotes/guides/logging/overview.html>`_ configuration file that controls the logs from your project. `fjage.sh` is your startup shell script that simply sets up the classpath and boots up fjåge with the `initrc.groovy` script.
+The `etc` folder contains startup files. `initrc.groovy` in the initialization script where you create your agents and configure them. `fjage.sh` is your startup shell script that simply sets up the classpath and boots up fjåge with the `initrc.groovy` script.
 The organization of the directory structure and names of the files are all customizable by editing `fjage.sh` and `initrc.groovy`.

 To check that your fjåge installation is correctly working, type `./fjage.sh`.
 That should simply give you an interactive fjåge Groovy shell with a `$` prompt.
 Type `ps` to see a list of running agents.
 There should be only one `shell` agent created by the default `initrc.groovy` script.
 Type `shutdown` or press control-D to terminate fjåge.